 To prevent this, Hope recommends drinking around two liters of water every day to help your digestive system run efficiently.

-Just like mindful drinking, the concept of mindful eating involves being fully engaged with what we are consuming.
+The concept of mindful eating involves being fully engaged with what we are consuming, much like mindful drinking.
 “It also means we’re eating in response to our body’s physiological cues,” says Hope.

 Indeed, many of us make the mistake of munching on something during work or while watching TV, meaning our brains don't properly register what we've taken in.
 “Eating while distracted can impair digestion and the secretion of satiety hormones,” she explains.
 This means it can take longer for you to process that you’re full, which can lead to overeating.